TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 ### 👤 Operations Manager

-#### 💬 Q10: How much loss are we incurring from expired or damaged drugs?
-➡️ **A:**
-₦60,000 in January — less than 1% of total expenses, but still a preventable cost.
-Frequent minor losses may accumulate over time.

-#### 💬 Q11: How can we reduce losses from expiry?
-➡️ **A:**
-Implement the **FEFO (First Expiry, First Out)** inventory system across all stock.
-This ensures older stock is sold first, reducing expiry risk.

-#### 💬 Q12: Is logistics spending proportional to our delivery volume?
+#### 💬 Q10: Is logistics spending proportional to our delivery volume?
 ➡️ **A:**
 ₦210,000 (3.1% of total expenses) is within reason but worth reviewing if volume is low.
 **Action:** Benchmark delivery volume vs. spend to validate cost efficiency.